peterjc/qmk_userspace/keyboards/slump52/readme.md

-This default layout replaces Qwerty semicolon/colon with hyphen/underscore (for use with the numpad as minus), adds an extra key below slash/question-mark (used for division with the numpad) for multiplication, and places the equals-sign/plus key at the top of this column (but with plus by default and equals with shift).
+This default layout replaces Qwerty semicolon/colon with hyphen/underscore (for use with the numpad as minus), adds an extra key below slash/question-mark (used for division with the numpad) for multiplication, and places the equals-sign/plus key at the top of this column (with a QMK override this can be plus by default, and equals with shift).

 The suggested thumb keys are backspace, shift, and space.
 The keys labeled as `Tab` (left) and `*` (right) could be used as a pinky shift instead (or when held).